Skip to main content

 A particular Investment Trust may invest in companies that are not listed on a stock exchange (unlisted investments).
 These can also be more volatile in their price fluctuations and harder to sell than listed shares.

-THE VALUE OF INVESTMENTS AND THE INCOME FROM THEM MAY GO DOWN.
-YOU MAY NOT GET BACK THE ORIGINAL AMOUNT INVESTED.
+THE VALUE OF INVESTMENTS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
+YOU MAY GET BACK LESS THAN YOU INVESTED.

 Company address: TB Asset Management, Cambridge House, 16 High Street, Saffron Walden, Essex, CB10 1AX